Free Discontinuity Regression: With an Application to the Economic Effects of Internet Shutdowns: Proofs

-We split the proof of Theorem \ref{thm:consistency_rand} into two parts.
-In the first part, we prove convergence for a \emph{deterministic} analogue of the problem, for which the estimators $\hat{f}_{Nn}$ and $\hat{f}_{X,Nn}$ are known functions whose values are given in the center of each pixel.
+We now proof convergence for a \emph{deterministic} analogue of the problem, for which the estimators $\hat{f}_{Nn}$ and $\hat{f}_{X,h(n)}$ are known functions whose values are given in the center of each pixel.
 We do this for two reasons.
-First, it simplifies the proof for the statistical setting.
+First, it clarifies the proof for the statistical setting.
 Second, it provides a novel convergence result in the mathematical literature on image recognition, complementing recent convergence results \citep{caroccia2020mumford, chambolle2021learning, ruf2019discrete}.
-Throughout, we assume that $v \in [0,1]^{d+1}$ without loss of generality since all functions are defined on a compact subset of $\mathbb{R}^{d+1}$ by Assumption \ref{ass:BV_bounded}.
-The deterministic part is captured in the following lemma. \begin{lemma} Let Assumption \ref{ass:BV_bounded} hold, let $\hat{f}_{Nn}\equiv f$ be a fixed function whose values are given in the center $\bar{x}_k$ of each cube $Q_k$, and set $f_X(x)\equiv 1$ everywhere on $\mathcal{X}$.
-Then $E_N(v)$ $\Gamma$-converges in the weak$^*$-topology to
+Throughout, we assume that $v \in [0,1]^{d+1}$ without loss of generality since all functions are defined on a compact subset of $\mathbb{R}^{d+1}$ by Assumption \ref{ass:stats}.

-\end{lemma} To prove Lemma \ref{lem:consistency_det}, we need another lemma, which relates the discrete problem to the approximation of the continuous problem via cubes.
+To prove Proposition \ref{prop:consistency_det}, we require a lemma, which relates the discrete problem to the approximation of the continuous problem via cubes.
 In the following, and to lighten the notational burden in proofs, we define the forward value of $v_{k_1,\ldots,k_{j},\ldots,k_{d+1}}$ for a given dimension $k_j$.
 As in the main text, we write $k\coloneqq k_1,\ldots,k_{d+1}$, and hence $v_k \coloneqq v_{k_1,\ldots,k_{d+1}}$.
 We write $v_k^j$ if we want to emphasize one specific dimension $j=1,\ldots, d+1$, otherwise the dimension is defined by the context. \begin{lemma} For the empirical analogues $Dv_N$ of $Dv$ and $p_N$ of $p$ as defined in the main text, it holds that with

 \end{lemma} \begin{proof}[Proof of Lemma \ref{lem:cubeapprox}] Note that $v_N\in SBV\left([0,1]^{d+1}\right)$ for all $N\in\mathbb{N}$, since it is a piecewise constant function and the partition $\mathcal{Q}_N$ is a Cacciopolli partition by Theorem 4.16 in \citet{ambrosio2000functions} in combination with Theorem 4.5.11 in \citet{federer2014geometric}.
 We can therefore write